By John T. Syrtash, Associate, Garfin Zeidenberg LLP, a

 2. So, in what situations is an alert not issued involving children?
-It’s common for the Police not to “get involved” if a domestic dispute has triggered the disappearance of a child, particularly when the parent knows where to find the child.
+It’s common for the Police not to “get involved” if a domestic dispute has triggered a child’s disappearance, particularly when the parent knows where to find the child.
 Recently, an Ontario mother left her home with two young girls “on vacation” to the United States but failed to return.
 The husband knew where the children were.
-When local police were phoning the mother, she complained of the father’s alleged physical and verbal abuse.
-In such situations, a parent should turn to a lawyer with experience in child abductions.
+When local Police were phoning the mother, she complained of the father’s alleged physical and verbal abuse.
+In such situations, a parent should turn to a lawyer with parental child abductions.

-3. A parent left behind can apply to any family law Court in Canada on an emergency basis and without notice to the other parent, for temporary custody, the child’s return, and police enforcement.
+3. A parent left behind can apply to any family law Court in Canada on an emergency basis and without notice to the other parent for a temporary custody Order, an Order for the child’s return, and police enforcement.
 (The exception is where the “abducting” parent has already obtained a temporary emergency court Order giving him/her sole custody.)
 Typically, the Court will then also order every police department where the child might be to retrieve the child.
-Once the child is recovered, the abducting parent is served with the Order and an Application for custody and other relief, with a return date of no more than 7 days to hear his/her side of the reason for leaving and the parenting issues involved.
+Once the child is recovered, the abducting parent is served with the Order and an Application for custody and other relief, with a return date of no more than seven days to hear his/her side of the reason for leaving and the parenting issues involved.

 4. There is a danger of bringing such an emergency motion without notice.
-If the parent fails to recite facts that are embarrassing to the parent applying, then when a review of the “without notice” Order comes before the Court a few days later, it may set aside its’ own Order.
-Recently a Newmarket Ontario family law Judge set aside his own custody Order within three days after he made it.
+Suppose the parent fails to recite facts that are embarrassing to the parent applying, such as an argument’s details.
+In that case, when a review of the “without notice” Order comes back before the Court a few days later, the Court may set aside its’ own Order.
+One needs to reveal everything, even the allegations you anticipate that the leaving parent will argue.
+Recently a Newmarket Ontario family law Judge set aside his custody Order within three days after making it.
 Why?
-Well, when initially applying for such an Order, the parent “forgot” to mention that he/she was a recovering cocaine addict who had a lengthy history of drug abuse in the child’s presence.
+Well, when the mother made the initial complaint and applied for such an emergency “without notice” Order, this mother “forgot” to mention that she was a cocaine addict who had a lengthy history of drug abuse in the child’s presence.
 So, when applying for such an Order, make sure that the evidence you provide to retrieve an abducted child also informs the Judge about the worst things about yourself that the other parent may allege.
-Even if you don’t believe these allegations are entirely accurate, you can always explain your response to such allegations, but you must mention them or any illnesses or special needs the child may have.
+Even if you don’t believe these allegations are accurate, you can always explain your response to such allegations.
+However, you must mention them or any illnesses or special needs the child may have.

-5. If your child has been abducted into the United States, most provinces there are special procedures.
+5. Suppose your child has been abducted into the United States.
+In that case, there are special legislative procedures in Canadian family law to expedite a child’s return.
 In Ontario, Judges can grant custody to a child and his/her return with police enforcement.
-Then if the parent “left behind” knows where the child is located, then his lawyer will courier a certified copy of the Ontario Order to a competent family law lawyer in the State where the child has been taken.
-That lawyer can then register the Ontario Order in family law Court and, presto, it becomes an Order of that State.
-The police of that State will subsequently enforce the Order virtually anywhere in the United States under American law under something called the Uniform Child Custody Jurisdiction and Enforcement Act.
+If the parent “left behind” knows where the child is located, his/her lawyer will courier a certified copy of the Ontario Order to a competent family law lawyer in the State where the child has been taken.
+That lawyer can then register the Ontario Order in family law Court, and, presto, it becomes an Order of that State.
+The Police of that State will subsequently enforce the Order virtually anywhere in the United States under American law under the Uniform Child Custody Jurisdiction and Enforcement Act.

-6. If the child is abducted to another Province, the same procedure can be followed, i.e. obtain an emergency Custody Order with police enforcement and retain a lawyer in that Province to have it registered in its Court, with the enforcement of the local police.
+6. If the child is abducted to another Province, of Canada the same procedure can be followed, i.e., obtain an emergency Custody Order with police enforcement and retain a lawyer in that Province to have it registered in its Court, with the enforcement of the local Police.

-8. Where a child is abducted to a country that is not a member of the Hague Convention, your lawyer will obtain an Order to return the child from a local Court and send a certified copy to a lawyer who is highly competent to prosecute such claims in that country.
-The problem is that when you are applying to a country whose Judges are very jealous of children, that may also be citizens.
-In certain cases where corruption is rife, bribes are not unusual Such Judges may not be as cooperative as they would in Canada.
-For instance, if the child is removed to India, a non-signatory, the network and skill of the Indian lawyer retained, and the bias of the Judge presiding will make all the difference.
+9. Where a child is abducted to a country that is not a member of the Hague Convention, then your lawyer will obtain an Order to return the child from a local Court and send a certified copy to a lawyer who is highly competent to prosecute such claims in that country.
+The problem is that when you are applying to such a country, its Judges tend to be very jealous of children.
+These children may also be citizens of that country.
+In certain cases where corruption is rife, bribes are not unusual Such Judges may not be as cooperative as they would in Canada or the United States.
+For instance, if the child is removed to India, a non-signatory Country, then the network and skill of the Indian lawyer retained and the bias of the Judge presiding will make all the difference.